internavenue/dockerfiles/README.md

 $ sudo yum install mariadb
 ```

-As part of the startup for MariaDB, the container will generate a random
-password for the superuser.
+As part of the startup for Percona Server, the container will set a password for the superuser.
+This password could be random, but until the tools have not been developed, it makes tough
+to link the container.
 To view the login in run `docker logs
 <container_name>` like so:

 ``` shell